This probably isn’t the first cold calling post you’ve read. There are TONS of sales tips and techniques all over the Internet about cold calling.

 Cold calls that opened with this line had a 5.2% success rate, compared with the 1.5% baseline.

-Plenty of sales pros argue that this question sounds inauthentic.
+Plenty of sales reps argue that this question sounds inauthentic.

 But if you think about it, sales professionals nitpick over this stuff much more than your buyer will.